eugenewebdevs/workshops/workshops-2021/microservice-2021/README.md

 #### Integration Response

 In the Integration Response we define the output from API Gateway.
 This will be whatever was returned from the lambda function.
 Again we will just send the data back via Method Request Passtrough.
-(If you are jsut sending back strings and don't need connection/logic you can set this here and do not even need a lambda)
+(If you are just sending back strings and don't need connections/logic you can set this here and do not even need a lambda)

 ### Lambda